Sun 10 December, 4:56:06pm

 Clubhouse Manager: Karen Fyfe.

 We operate an optional tee booking system, members can either book a tee time in advance or just turn up.
 Tee bookings are displayed on the Club's Website.
 From time to time the 1st/10th tee will be reserved for competitions, visiting parties etc., please see the website for details.

-Like any good organisation Lymm Golf Club is governed by a set of rules, these are contained in the club diary.
-Hopefully you will find that our rules are not onerous but are there to ensure everyone’s enjoyment.
+Like any good organisation Lymm Golf Club is governed by a set of rules, these are detailed in the website.
+Hopefully you will find that our rules are not onerous but are there to ensure everyone’s enjoyment and the smooth running of the Club.

 Some points you might like to be aware of are:-